-In support of the recent Whatcom County Health Department Emergency Declaration and further announcements from Governor Jay Inslee, TAG will be cancelling, postponing, or reformatting our large gatherings (>10 people) until further notice to combat spread of coronavirus in our community.
+In support of the Whatcom County Health Department Emergency Declaration and further announcements from Governor Jay Inslee, TAG will be virtualizing all large gatherings (>10 people) until further notice to combat spread of coronavirus in our community.
 See our status below and stay tuned for updates via the TAG Newsletter and TAG Blog.

 We encourage everyone to be informed and review coronavirus information from the CDC and our own excellent state and local resources provided by Governor Jay Inslee, Washington State Department of Health, Whatcom County, Whatcom Unified Command and City of Bellingham.
-As is seen elsewhere around the Puget Sound, most/all large gatherings in our community will be postponed until after April 24th (and likely beyond).
+As is seen elsewhere around the Puget Sound, most/all large gatherings will be reformatted, cancelled, or postponed until further notice.

-The response to coronavirus has progressed rapidly.
-The following status and recommendations are provided as a community overview, accurate as of April 3rd @ 10:00am.
+The response to coronavirus progresses rapidly.
+The following status and recommendations are provided as a general reference.
+Check sources for updates.

 TAG ECONOMIC RECOVERY SUPPORT

-TAG is a member of Team Whatcom, a working group led by the Port of Bellingham and reformed as the Regional Economic Partnership (REP) who centralizes Economic Impact Resources due to Coronavirus in our community, working closely with Whatcom Unified Command.
+TAG is a member of Team Whatcom, a working group led by the Port of Bellingham and reorganized as the Regional Economic Partnership (REP) who centralizes Economic Impact Resources due to Coronavirus in our community, working closely with Whatcom Unified Command.
 This includes resources organized by Western Washington University Small Business Development Center and the Bellingham Regional Chamber of Commerce among our many other great local organizations.
 TAG continues to assist economic recovery topics directly with REP and will aid the TAG Community by introducing members with the most appropriate resources available.
-PLEASE FILL OUT THE REP ECONOMIC IMPACT SURVEY.

 TAG COMMUNITY SUPPORT